xDBML in 5 minutes

 payment_method oneOf {

-bank object { iban varchar }
+bank object { iban string }

-wallet object { provider varchar }
+wallet object { provider string }

 } [discriminator: method_kind]